griffithlab/civic-docs/docs/curating/evidence.rst

 Predisposing Evidence
 ~~~~~~~~~~~~~~~~~~~~~
 Predisposing Evidence Items are designed to capture clinical information associated with germline variants relevant for cancer.
-This EID type is closely associated with `ACMG Codes. <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4544753/>`__ The general format for a predisposing EID is a summary of the reported data relevant to the variant and disease of interest, followed by an enumeration of ACMG Codes derived from the reported information, which a brief justification for the presence of each code.
+This Evidence Type is closely associated with `ACMG Codes. <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4544753/>`__ The general format for a predisposing EID is a summary of the reported data relevant to the variant and disease of interest, followed by an enumeration of ACMG Codes derived from the reported information with a brief justification for the presence of each code.

 Below is an example of an Evidence Item (`EID5546 <https://civicdb.org/events/genes/58/summary/variants/1810/summary/evidence/5134/summary#evidence>`__) that describes a Predisposing Evidence Type (Figure 8).
 This example describes a study where the VHL - R167Q (c.500G>A) Variant was described in a set of patients and evidence for the PP1 ACMG-AMP criteria was documented.
 Hemangioblastoma and pheochromocytoma were seen in patients and are reported as Associated Phenotypes, while the Disease is Von Hippel-Lindau Disease.